Zhanglab-IOZ/HBBP1-project/README.md

 # HBBP1-project
-This is the code repository for pseudogene and HBBP1 project titled **Integrative analysis of pseudogenes reveals the human-specific essentiality of HBBP1 in erythropoiesis**
+This is the code repository for pseudogene and HBBP1 project titled **Integrative analysis of pseudogenes reveals the human-specific essentiality of HBBP1 in erythropoiesis**.

 ## Index